monicathieu/spelman-wistem-psych/content/en/blog/notes-2023-06-12/index.md

 ### Orienting to RStudio

+#### Console window

+In the automatic configuration of RStudio’s panes/mini-windows, the console is likely in the bottom left.
+In general, you can type R commands in the console, and press Enter to execute those commands.
+This is where you can execute R code!

+Note: the console is a great place to try out new stuff, but it doesn’t save your code as one piece the way a script does – for the most part it is good practice to be writing scripts.

+#### Editor window

+In everyday RStudio life, though, you’ll likely spend most of your time in the editor window (default position should be upper left pane).
+This is where you edit R script files.
+R scripts are files that contain R code typed out that you can write once, and then run as many times as you want.
+You’ll do the vast majority of your code writing in script files, so that you can have records of the data processing and analyses you’ve written.

+#### Environment/history window

+In this window (default position: upper right pane), you can see some useful stuff pertaining to your current R session:

+Environment: this is where you can see all of the data you currently have loaded in your R session, or any other variables you’ve created.
+History: this is where you can see your command history of all the R commands you’ve run in this session.
+Use it wisely!

+#### Files/pkgs/help window

+In this window (default position: lower right pane), you can see even more useful stuff:

+- **Files:** This is a rudimentary file browser, in case you want to use this to click through your folders and open R scripts.
+- **Plots:** If you render a graph, it appears in this tab.
+- **Packages:** This is a list of all the packages you have installed.
+You can install new packages/update existing ones using the buttons you see on the top of the tab.
+Any packages that are currently loaded in your R session will have the check box checked.
+- **Help:** You can search for and read documentation of any R function here.
+I spend a lot of time here!

 ### Reading data into R

 In order to read in data into R’s memory and actually analyze it, you need to know two pieces of information about your current R project: